 - The neck is constructed with two different woods such as walnut and maple perfectly joined in five layers that, together with the Panga Panga wood of the fingerboard, are responsible for supporting the excessive load of the stretching characteristic of Steve Vai.
 Besides the obvious resistance, the sound provided by each of these woods is fantastic, the vibrations are stable, beautiful.
 If we get really poetic, you can even feel how they provoke a soft caress in your hands.

-It has the typical ST-Style design but with Steve Vai’s stamp.
+It has the typical ST-Style design but with Steve Vai's stamp.
 That is, it incorporates a rather distinctive grip on the upper body.
-The Ibanez Steve Vai Signature electric guitar is designed in apple green color.
+The Ibanez Steve Vai Signature electric guitar is designed in an apple green color.
 Among its hardware, it has Extra Jumbo chrome frets that are guaranteed to last forever.

 Its bridge is a true Ibanez innovation.
 The Edge Tremolo, an improved version of the traditional Floyd Rose.
 Its action is fast, precise, it withstands the sharpest possible movements (if you don't believe it, look at Steve) and the tuning is maintained for a long time due to the built-in blockers.

-And finally, we must analyze its hardware: the neck of this guitar contains inside a double titanium core rod, which reveals the mystery of the guitars played by Steve Vai: now we know why they don’t break.
+And finally, we must analyze its hardware: the neck of this guitar contains a double titanium core rod, which reveals the mystery of guitars played by Steve Vai: now we know why they don't break.

 Impressive.
 This is the best part.
 The configuration of this guitar is (H-S-H) with a great passive DiMarzio Gravity Storm (H) humbucker in the bridge and neck.
-Its sound is already very clean thanks to the double winding.
+The sound is already very clean thanks to the double winding.
 However, not content with this, the company opted for a ceramic core that captures the natural sound of the strings and catapults the sound.

 In addition, the center microphone is a passive Single DiMarzio Evolution (S) with an alnico core.
-This material allows the sound to be more processed, with less imperfections, modern and ideal to get a Funky/Rock current air.
+This material allows the sound to be more processed, with fewer imperfections, modern and ideal to get a Funky/Rock current air.
 The bridge features a passive DiMarzio Evolution (H) humbucker microphone with ceramic core, which is the icing on the cake.